bagnine/Clothing_Recommender/README.md

 Finally, I removed the backgrounds from each image and isolated the item in them.
 I used the ColorThief library to extract the 3 most dominant colors from each image and stored them in a 3 column DataFrame of RGB tuples.

+Here, you can see that the background of the image is the most dominant color in the palette
-![Palette with background noise](./src/readme_img/palette1.png)
+![Palette with background noise](./src/readme_img/palette1.png) After removing the background, the dominant colors remain and black is easily removed
 ![Palette after processing](./src/readme_img/palette2.png)

 All three DataFrames were then joined by index to create one data set with 67 columns and 10,000 rows.